Download eBooks & Wiring Diagrams (FREE)

 “Wait, I need a visa to enter Mexico!?”

 Sort of.
-It’s not officially a visa, but you are still required to acquire this immigration form upon entry into Mexico.
+It’s not officially a visa, but you must still acquire this immigration form upon entry into Mexico.

 Mexico FMM Frequently Asked Questions

-– Bring at least 3 black & white copies of your passport/passport card.
+- Any Other Information I Need? – Bring at least three black & white copies of your passport/passport card.

 Filling out and paying for your FMM online saves valuable time.
-But you still need to have your FMM form validated at the border.
-The FMM website can currently be viewed in Spanish, English, Japanese, Chinese, & Korean.
+But it would help if you still had your FMM form validated at the border.
+The FMM website can be viewed in Spanish, English, Japanese, Chinese, & Korean.

 2. Vehicle Temporary Import Permit (TIP)